 - Muscle cramps

-The diagnosis of hypocalcemia may be suggested based on symptoms and physical examination, but is typically confirmed with laboratory studies.
+Hypocalcemia diagnosis may be suggested based on symptoms and physical examination but is typically confirmed with laboratory studies.
 Your doctor will usually obtain a CMP (comprehensive metabolic panel), which contains a serum calcium concentration.
 If the calcium concentration is low, the laboratory value is typically confirmed by repeating the measurement with an ionized calcium level.
-This study is obtained to assess for a true decrease in serum calcium.
+This study is obtained to assess for a real decrease in serum calcium.
 Occasionally, your doctor will use a serum albumin level to calculate the corrected serum calcium concentration.

-Once hypocalcemia is confirmed, you doctor will usually order additional tests to determine its cause.
-This normally includes a serum parathyroid hormone (PTH).
-They may also obtain a serum magnesium, phosphate, and vitamin D level.
+Once hypocalcemia is confirmed, your doctor will usually order additional tests to determine its cause.
+This typically includes a serum parathyroid hormone (PTH).
+They may also obtain serum magnesium, phosphate, and vitamin D level.

 The treatment of hypocalcemia depends on its severity and cause.
 Severe, symptomatic hypocalcemia (e.g., Calcium < 7.5 mg/dL) is typically corrected with intravenous calcium therapy.